Dark, cold, depressed: The Ukrainians without heat or water after Russian attacks

 Hundreds of thousands were left without electricity and heating across large swathes of Ukraine’s central and southeastern Dnipropetrovsk and Zaporizhzhia regions on Thursday.

-On Friday, an attack on Kyiv has left 500,000 without power, with mayor Vitali Klitschko called for people to temporarily evacuate with temperatures set to plummet.
+On Friday, an attack on Kyiv left 500,000 without power, with mayor Vitali Klitschko calling for people to temporarily evacuate with temperatures set to plummet.

 Kyril paints an even bleaker picture of life outside the home.
 Petrol stations freeze over, the streets are lifeless, and traffic lights no longer function.